violitak/ezpaarse-middlewares/trackcode-generator/README.md

 # trackcode-generator

-Generate trackcode from host field and cached the trackcode on 1 year period and removed the host
+Generate a random trackcode based on host field, and remove the host field.
+The trackcode is cached for one year.